My Son’s Sudden Death Left Me Grief Stricken and Confused

-The key to coping with these feelings is to view the terrible event from an intellectual perspective.
+The key to coping with these feelings of grief is to view child loss from an intellectual perspective.

-Because we’re human, we will always remember our child and still cry over the fact that he or she is no longer with us.
-However, much of our anguish stems from the unknown.
+Because we’re human, we will always remember our child and still cry over the fact that our son or daughter is no longer with us.
+However, much of our sadness stems from the unknown.
 I would wonder, ‘What’s happened to my Jacob, where is he, what’s he doing?’
 First he’s here, then he’s not?
 It doesn’t make any sense.

 Thankfully, I had wonderful support from friends and Rabbis who gave me words of comfort, encouragement, and insight into the definition of life and the redefinition of death.
 Now, a few months later, my intense grief has been replaced by a more subdued sadness.
 It’s not the passage of time that has lessened the anguish but rather learning that death is not end of life.
 Death is the end of physical life, but not the end to life itself.

 I’ve learned about what a soul is, its journey, and life in two worlds.